robertgshaw2-neuralmagic/nm_projects/Monitoring-Feature/README.md

 DeepSparse Logging is designed to provide maximum flexibility for users to extract whatever data is needed from a production inference pipeline into the logging system of their choice.

 ## Metrics
-DeepSparse Logging provides access to two types of logging metrics:
+DeepSparse Logging provides access to two types of metrics:
 - **System Logging Metrics** give operations teams access to granual performance metrics, diagnosing and isolating deployment system health.
 Examples include CPU utilization and query latency.

 - **Data Logging Metrics** give ML teams access to data at each stage of an ML pipeline, supporting downsteam tasks like measuring accuracy and data drift.
 Examples include raw inputs and projections thereof such as mean pixel value.